AleX04Nov/sbom_scanning/README.md

 You can also find a lot of other python files, which are named `XX_NUMBER.py`.
 These modules are used in the `main.py` .
 But the last three files (10, 11, 12) need to be run manually.

+# Jupyter Analysis Scripts

+You can find our jupyter analysis scripts in the `jupyter_scripts` folder.
+These scripts are used to analyze the data gathered by the main script.
+The script's name is `analysis.ipynb` and this script is used to analyze the data from the `sbom_list.csv` and `dependency_list.csv` files.

 # Misc
 In the `data_TIMESTAMP` folder, you can find all intermediate files created during the process.
 These files feed information between the modules and are indented for better human readability.